szdc/tiktok-api/README.md

 ## Legal

 This code is in no way affiliated with, authorized, maintained, sponsored or endorsed by TikTok or any of its affiliates or subsidiaries.
 This is an independent and unofficial API.
-Use at your own risk.
+Use at your own risk this is only For educational propose